 Standard measures of clinical quality and customer experience allow individuals to compare health plans and make informed choices when it comes to the right health plan provider for themselves and their families.
 Two key measure sets are the Healthcare Effectiveness Data and Information Set (HEDIS®) and Consumer Assessment of Healthcare Providers and Systems (CAHPS®).
 The National Committee for Quality Assurance (NCQA), the leading authority on health plan quality, issues annual ratings for commercial health plans based on HEDIS® performance and CAHPS® scores.

-“Provisional” status in 2023 through the National Committee for Quality Assurance (NCQA®)
+“Accredited” status in 2024 through the National Committee for Quality Assurance (NCQA®)